-TThe number of public transport passengers decreased in the Helsinki Metropolitan Area
+The number of public transport passengers increased in the Helsinki Metropolitan Area in 2022

-During 2020, the number of public transport passengers decreased by approximately one third in the Helsinki Metropolitan Area.
-The number of HSL public transport passengers remained at a considerably lower level than usual also towards the end of the year.
-In October–December, the number of public transport passengers decreased by 45 per cent in Helsinki, 42 per cent in Espoo and Kauniainen, and by 31 per cent in Vantaa in comparison to the corresponding period in the previous year.
-However, the number of passengers has been increasing slightly from its lowest point in April.
+During 2022, the number of public transport passengers grew from the previous year by one quarter in the Helsinki Metropolitan Area.
+In the last quarter of 2022, the number of passengers in public transport increased to the highest level it has been at since the beginning of 2020.
+In October–December, the number of public transport passengers increased by 24 per cent in Espoo and Kauniainen, by 18 per cent in Vantaa and by 17 per cent in Helsinki compared to the corresponding period in the previous year.

 The COVID-19 pandemic significantly reduced the use of public transport